pief/PiStripe_uHAT/Software/EEPROM/README.md

 ### Rebuilding the binary

 There is usually no need to rebuild the binary but if you want to do it anyway, install `dtc`, the Device Tree Compiler, and type `make`.
-This will automatically `git clone` the Raspberry Pi foundation's `hats` directory so we gain access to their "eepromutils".
+This will automatically `git clone` the Raspberry Pi foundation's `hats` directory so we gain access to their `eepromutils`.

 ### Flashing the binary